 The company's business activities, together with the factors likely to affect its future development and current position are set out in the directors' report on pages 4 to 5.
 The company meets its day to day working capital requirements by controlling expenditure and trying to maintain occupancy levels within its rental units.
-There has been a fall in the company's cash reserves in recent years and the directors have taken steps to review the company's financial position.

 The company's forecasts and projections, taking account of planned costs & projected revenues, show that the company should be able to operate within its existing financial model.
-The directors recognise that, there remains uncertainty around how the COVID-19 Pandemic will evolve in the future and thus, some uncertainty about the future income stream of the company.
-This has been determined to represent a material uncertainty that may cast significant doubt as to the Company's ability to continue as a going concern.
+The directors recognise that, there remains uncertainty around how the Russia Ukraine war will impact on the economy and thus, some uncertainty about the future income stream of the company.
 The directors have a reasonable expectation that the company will be able to successfully navigate the present uncertainties and are satisfied to prepare the financial statements on the going concern basis.